 “I enjoyed reading Xen: The Zen of the Other, but the audio radio play is even better.
 Its gusto voice acting, hypnotic musicscapes, and mystical plot all add up to a transporting experience that’s beyond what we normally expect from a book recording.” – Joe Nolan, The Contributor

 “…wildly creative experiments with form…through a down-to-earth lens and with a sense of humor. … I felt spoken to many times as Ezra articulated his own frustrations with life and with his own expectations of the world.” – DAVID AMITO, award-winning Actor.
 Writer, Producer, Director of Antrum

-This limited series is the third and final act of The Liminal Cycle, an interdisciplinary trilogy.
-Presented as a hybrid video, audio, interactive experience, released exclusively for desktop and/or mobile.
+This limited series is the third and final act of The Liminal Cycle, a meta-trilogy.

 A story about persona, identity, liminality, and voice.

 Watch this space or sign up below to be notified.